alonitac/DevOpsJan22/docs/jenkins_ex1.md

 1. Create an **Amazon Linux** EC2 `micro` instance.
 This instance will host a Kubernetes "cluster".
 Open the following ports:
    - `30001` for accessing the k8s dashboard.
    - `6443` to communicate with the k8s API.
-   **Note:** the EC2 instance and Jenkins server must be running on the same VPC!
+   **Note:** since Jenkins will communicate with k0s using the EC2 instance's private IP, they both have to reside in the same VPC!
 2. Copy the files under `infra/helpers` directory (can be found in the PolyBot repo) to the home directory of your EC2 and execute by `bash init-k0s-cluster-amazon-linux.sh`.
 3. The PolyBot app will be running as Docker containers inside the Kubernetes cluster.
-Thus, your EC2 need the appropriate permissions, i.e. S3, SQS.
-Especially, it must have read permissions for your ECR registries.
+Thus, your EC2 needs the appropriate permissions, i.e. S3, SQS.
+Specifically, it must have read permissions for your ECR registries.
-4. Create Kubernetes namespaces for the Development and Production environments.
-From the EC2 instance execute:
+4. After a successful installation of the k8s cluster, from the EC2 terminal, create Kubernetes namespaces for the Development and Production environments:
 ```shell
 $ kubectl create namespace dev
 >> namespace/dev created